3D-Ultrasound-Processing-Senior-Design/PC-Client/README.md

   which will let your device talk to the IMU over usb.
 When downloading the driver select the "universal" one.

 1. First download this repository as a `.zip` folder.
+Click the green code button towards the top of the page and at the bottom of the dialogue there will be a download to zip option.
-2. Once the folder is downloaded, you can copy the `3D_UltraSound_Tool_Executable.zip` file to where you want to keep the program on your machine.
+3. Once the folder is downloaded, you can copy the `3D_UltraSound_Tool_Executable.zip` file to where you want to keep the program on your machine.
-3. Right-click the file and select "Extract."
+4. Right-click the file and select "Extract."
-4. At this point you should have a folder with the executable files in it.
+5. At this point you should have a folder with the executable files in it.

 - To run the software, double click the `Ultrasound Mapping.exe` file.